 License Renewal for Behavior Analysts in Kansas

 LBA and LaBA credentials expire 24 months from the date of issuance.
-Renewal for an additional two-year term requires a $70 fee and, unlike the initial application, renewals can be filed online at the KSBSRB website here.
+Renewal for an additional two-year term requires a $120 fee for LBAs and $70 for LaBAs and, unlike the initial application, renewals can be filed online at the KSBSRB website here.

 Kansas has strict requirements for continuing education for both LBA and LaBA license holders.
 Both must complete 30 hours of approved continuing education during each two-year license period.
-The 30 hours must include:
+The 30 hours must include at least four hours in ethics training.

 You will be responsible for keeping sufficient documentation, including official transcripts or statements from instructors, to verify your participation to the satisfaction of the board.
 Random renewal audits are conducted by the board, which would require you to produce this documentation within 30 days of the expiration of your license.